Research and consulting workflow for Tallyfy

 task

 Find six to ten people who match your target audience.
-Screen them to ensure they have relevant experience or opinions.
-Offer appropriate incentives - cash, gift cards, or product.
-Over-recruit by 20% because some will no-show.
-Mix of perspectives is good but avoid people who know each other - they hold back.
+Screen them to make sure they've got relevant experience or opinions on your topic.
+Offer fair incentives - cash, gift cards, or product samples work well.
+Over-recruit by about 20% because some folks won't show up.
+A mix of viewpoints is great, but try to avoid people who already know each other - they tend to hold back.

 4